 Keeping Dog Nails Short Without Clipping

 Nail clipping can be a stressful experience for both you and your pet.
+In some cases, a calming oil might help your dog stay relaxed.
 Some dogs don't like having their paws touched and yet it is important to clip their nails.
 So if you are looking for alternative ways of keeping your dog’s nails short, read on!

 Long, overgrown nails can lead to a myriad of problems, including changes in gait, discomfort, and even injuries.
 The traditional method of nail clipping isn't always a favorite among dogs, causing stress for both the pet and the owner.
 This is where the notion of alternative methods comes into play.